iosmit/register/GOOGLE_SHEETS_SETUP.md

 **Important**: When a new receipt is added for an existing customer, all existing receipts are shifted one column to the right, and the new (latest) receipt is always placed in column 2.

+## Stock Management

+The script automatically updates stock quantities when receipts are generated:

+1. **Products Sheet**: The script looks for a sheet containing products (prioritizes "Products List", then tries "Sheet1", "Products", "Product List", or the first sheet)
+2. **Required Columns**:
+   - **PRODUCT** (or "PRODUCT NAME", "ITEM") - Product name column
+   - **STOCK INFO** (or "STOCK", "QUANTITY", "QTY") - Stock quantity column (next to PURCHASE COST)
+3. **How it works**:
+   - When a receipt is saved, the script finds each product in the receipt
+   - It decrements the STOCK INFO column by the quantity sold
+   - Stock cannot go below 0 (negative stock is prevented)
+4. **Product Matching**: Products are matched by name (case-insensitive)
+   - If a product in the receipt isn't found in the products sheet, a warning is logged but the receipt is still saved

+**Note**: Stock updates happen automatically after each receipt is saved.
+If stock update fails, the receipt is still saved successfully (errors are logged but don't block receipt saving).

 ## Notes

 - The webhook runs silently in the background - errors won't interrupt the receipt display
 - If saving fails, check the browser console for error messages
 - Make sure your Google Apps Script has permission to edit the sheet
+- Stock updates require the products sheet to have PRODUCT and STOCK INFO columns